perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 ## 4. Major Issues

 1. **Abstract & Introduction (reviewer 1)**
-	- 1st page of review, blue comments - Bipin
+	- 1st page of review, blue comments - B
-	- for myself, need to revise literature and define problem + show objective based on literature
+	- need to revise literature and define problem + show objective based on literature - C

 2. **Objective (reviewer 1)**
 	- objective is to find how to model algorithms using neural networks